oddbird/oddleventy/content/blog/2014/sqlalchemy-postgres-autocommit.md

 # Commits the transaction, closes the session
 ```

-The rest of the article explains how to hook into the `begin()` call to turn an
+The rest of this article explains how to hook into the `begin()` call to turn an
 autocommit session into a transactional one in older versions of SQLAlchemy.
 As
 SQLAlchemy 2.0 explicitly [recommends] against this approach, we haven't updated
 it to work with newer versions.

 [recommends]: https://docs.sqlalchemy.org/en/20/core/connections.html#changing-between-isolation-levels
 {% endcallout %}

 SQLAlchemy gives us a way to hook into the `begin()` call: the